sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 31. Where does XSLT come into picture in BizTalk?

 When a developer faces a complex mapping (problem) and to solve it requires a substantial amount of logic he/she can use custom XSLT.

 See TechNet Wiki article BizTalk Virtual Mapper VS Custom-XSLT.

-32. What is Muenchian method?
+32. What is **Muenchian method**?

-The Muenchian Method is an algorithm for grouping of data used in XSL Transformations that identifies keys in the results and then queries all nodes with that key.
+The Muenchian Method is an **algorithm for grouping of data used in XSL Transformations** that identifies **keys** in the **results** and then queries all nodes with that key.
 It can be applied with custom XSLT within a BizTalk Map.

 See MSDN Blog Muenchian Grouping and Sorting in BizTalk Maps .

 33. Which version of XSLT is supported by the BizTalk mapper?

-BizTalk Mapper supports XSLT 1.0.
-Using XSLT 2.0 in BizTalk Mapper is not supported (See MSDN Creating Maps Using BizTalk Mapper ).
++ BizTalk Mapper supports XSLT 1.0.
++ Using XSLT 2.0 in BizTalk Mapper is not supported

+See MSDN Creating Maps Using BizTalk Mapper

 34. Can I use Custom XSLT inside a BizTalk mapper?